KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 ## 7. The Hindu Inverse Distribution

-The Hindu tradition articulates the inverse arc through a coherent distribution of figures and categories distributed across the IL strata.
+The Hindu tradition articulates the inverse arc through a coherent taxonomy of figures and categories distributed across the IL strata.
 The cascade is structurally distinctive in its organization through three principal categories — *asuras* (anti-gods), *rakshasas* (flesh-eating demons), and *daityas / danavas* (children of Diti and Danu, articulating inverse-archetypal-stratum lineages).

 **IL₅ VOS (Nekron 🕷️):**